Togo national football team: 2010 bus ambush and ban

-Fake Togo Team
+Fake Togo team

 On 7 September 2010, Togo allegedly played Bahrain in a friendly losing the match 3–0.
 However, on 14 September, the Togo FA claimed that a fake team had played against Bahrain.
 Togo's Sports Minister Christophe Tchao said to the Jeune Afrique magazine that nobody in Togo had "ever been informed of such a game".
 On 20 September 2010, it was revealed that former Togo manager Bana Tchanilé was the culprit and the Togo FA have given him a three-year ban in addition to the two-year ban he got in July 2010 for taking Togo players to play a tournament in Egypt.
 The match fixing has been linked to Wilson Raj Perumal and the Singaporean match-fixing syndicate allegedly run by Tan Seet Eng.
+In January 2019, FIFA banned the match's referee, Ibrahim Chaibou of Niger, for his links to Perumal and being involved in corrupting other games, including two friendlies between South Africa and Guatemala and Nigeria v Argentina.

 2014 World Cup Qualification

 Togo began qualification for the 2014 World Cup on 11 November 2011, against Guinea-Bissau.
 They drew in the first leg 1–1.
 On 15 November 2011, they won the return leg 1–0.
 On 3 June 2012, they played Libya in Lome and drew 1–1.
 Shortly after on 10 June they played Congo DR at Kinshasa and lost 2–0.
 They resumed on 3 March 2013, and played Cameroon in Yaounde and lost 2–1.
 They met again on 9 June in Lome and Togo won 2–0.
 In the end, Togo failed to qualify for the 2014 World Cup in Brazil.